22 Pros And Cons Of Living In Temecula, California

 Golfing

 The Temecula area is great for golfing.
 During the week, you can play over 20 courses within a 30-minute drive for under $50.
-That is one of the things that we love about living in Temecula, playing golf, and not killing your bank account.
-Some of the local courses in Temecula include Temecula Creek, Redhawk Temecula, Legends Golf Course, and Cross Creek Golf Course and Journey at the Pechanga Casino.
-(Best Course in Temecula)
+That is one of the things that we love about living in Temecula: playing golf and not killing your bank account.
+Some of the local courses in Temecula include Temecula Creek, Redhawk Temecula, Legends Golf Course, Cross Creek Golf Course, and Journey at the Pechanga Casino.
+The Best Course in Temecula

 Restaurants

-To be totally honest, restaurants at the beach are better in the quality of food in our opinion.
-That being said, Temecula does have some great restaurants and there is a great deal of variety.
+To be totally honest, restaurants at the beach have better food quality, in our opinion.
+That being said, Temecula does have some great restaurants, and there is a great deal of variety.
 You can get any type of food you desire.
-Japanese, Pizza, steakhouses, Thai, fast food, American, and Mexican.
-There are also some great options for sports bars, happy hours, and Sunday fundays.
-A couple of our favorites include the cove for Sunday mornings and Yard House for happy hour.
+Japanese, pizza, steakhouses, Thai, fast food, American, and Mexican There are also some great options for sports bars, happy hours, and Sunday fundays.
+A couple of our favorites include The Cove for Sunday mornings and Yard House for happy hour.

-One of the best things about Temecula if you do travel a great deal is its proximity to 5 airports.
-Temecula is about an hour’s drive from San Diego Airport, Los Angeles airport, or LAX, John Wayne Airport which is in Orange County, and Ontario airport.
-We also have an international airport in Palm Springs but we have not personally flown out of there or done much research.
-Having so many airports close by is not only convenient for finding a flight but also comparing flight costs.
+If you travel frequently, Temecula’s proximity to five airports is one of its best features.
+Temecula is about an hour’s drive from San Diego Airport, Los Angeles Airport (LAX), John Wayne Airport, which is in Orange County, and Ontario Airport.
+We also have an international airport in Palm Springs, but we have not personally flown out of there or done much research.
+Having so many airports close by is not only convenient for finding a flight but also for comparing flight costs.

-If you are not familiar with the southern area of Riverside County, it’s growing or has grown at a rapid pace over the last 20 years To the tune of over 120%.
-There are many people that live in these communities that are totally against how fast the area has grown for obvious reasons.
-Temecula used to be a sleepy rural Horse Town.
-Although Temecula has kept areas with larger lot sizes with a more rural feel, the growth in the way of homes and population has been tremendous.
+If you are not familiar with the southern area of Riverside County, it’s growing or has grown at a rapid pace over the last 20 years. to the tune of over 120%.
+There are many people that live in these communities that are totally against how fast the area has grown, for obvious reasons.
+Temecula used to be a sleepy rural horse town.
+Although Temecula has kept areas with larger lot sizes and a more rural feel, the growth in homes and population has been tremendous.

 Traffic

-With the tremendous population growth comes more traffic.
-During rush hour in both mornings and nights Monday to Friday, it can get pretty bad in and around the city of Temecula.
-A great deal of Temecula commutes to San Diego for work so the drive along the 15 freeway going south in the morning and north in the evening is nightmarish.
-Before you plan your move to Temecula, make sure that you do your research and figure out the best area to live in as opposed to where your employment is.
+With rapid population growth comes increased traffic.
+During rush hour in both the mornings and nights Monday to Friday, it can get pretty bad in and around the city of Temecula.
+A great deal of Temecula commutes to San Diego for work, so the drive along the 15 freeway going south in the morning and north in the evening is nightmarish.
+Before you plan your move to Temecula, make sure that you do your research and figure out the best area to live in, as opposed to where your employment is.

 Employment

-Main jobs in Temecula include teachers, police officers, bartenders, and servers.
+Teachers, police officers, bartenders, and servers are among the most common jobs in Temecula.
 There are also a few hospitals for nurses and doctors.
-As mentioned above, many Temecula residents work in other cities and have a commute every day to work.
-The main hub for employment in regards to people living in Temecula would be San Diego.
-There is no public transportation end way out trains or buses.
+As mentioned above, many Temecula residents work in other cities and have to commute every day to work.
+The main hub for employment in regard to people living in Temecula would be San Diego.
+There are no public transportation options, either trains or buses.
 We suggest that if you are working in San Diego, find somebody to carpool with.
-At the very least it can pass the time with having conversation.
+At the very least, it can pass the time with a conversation.

 Housing Cost

 Housing costs, when compared to other areas of the United States, are very high.
-In the past two years, homes have gone up 20 to 30 percent in Temecula.
-Temecula is still relatively inexpensive when it comes to homes when you compare it to many other areas of Southern California.
+Temecula home prices have risen by 20 to 30 percent in the last two years.
+When compared to other areas of Southern California, Temecula is still relatively inexpensive in terms of housing.
 That’s why it is still a huge draw for many people.
-The average 2000 square foot home at this point in time is going to cost anywhere from $550,000 to $700,000.
+The average 2000-square-foot home at this point in time is going to cost anywhere from $550,000 to $700,000.

 Lack of Infrastructure